Debunking the Myth: The Safety of Home Brewed Kombucha

 The quality of your ingredients can significantly impact the safety and taste of your Kombucha.

-Use high quality tea, to get the best flavour into your Kombucha, and make sure to source a SCOBY with plenty of powerful starter liquid.
-Your SCOBY should always come with liquid.
+Use high quality tea, to get the best flavour into your Kombucha, and make sure to source a kombucha SCOBY with plenty of powerful starter liquid.
+Your SCOBY should always come with acidic smelling liquid, and it should come with instructions telling you what sized batch of Kombucha it is suitable for.

 Check out this blog on how to get a SCOBY from a friend, and this one on how you can grow your own!